Hair Loss Medication

 What is the process for getting a hair loss treatment prescription?

 During consultations, Dr Bonaros employs a patient-first approach to evaluate your situation, establish an accurate diagnosis, and devise a personalised, comprehensive treatment plan that aligns with your unique needs.
-This may involve prescribing a suitable hair loss medication.
+This may involve prescribing a suitable topical or oral medication for your hair loss.

-He will subsequently oversee the progress of your treatment regimen and suggest other treatments if necessary, such as alternative medical options or permanent surgical solutions.
+When treatment begins, he will oversee the progress of your regimen and suggest other treatments if necessary, such as alternative medical options or permanent surgical solutions.

-Patients should only take prescription medicines that have been prescribed by a registered medical expert and only buy a hair loss treatment that is dispensed by a licensed pharmacy.
+Patients should only take prescription medication issued by a registered medical expert and dispensed by a licensed pharmacy.

 Dr Bonaros: